boomerchi/BIAS_ContinuousReleaseProtocol/protocol_details.md

 ### Forking

 If some others wants to fork the project in Authorea, recommend them to make a github respository.
 In this way, valuable changes can be shared and merged quite effeciently by pull request in Github.

+### Stable Release

+For finalizing (?) the chapter for a stable release, Authorea document can be converted back to a latex project.
+More fine tuned editing then can be done.

 ### Example page